India is the world’s largest democracy and Queensland’s fourth-largest trading partner.

-Predicted to be the third largest economy by 2030, India is undergoing major reforms and embracing pro-business policies to drive its large-scale development program.
+Predicted to be the world’s third-largest economy by 2030, India is undergoing major reforms and embracing pro-business policies to drive its large-scale development program.

-Defined by scale, skill and speed, successful business ventures in India are characterised by either high-volume/low-margin or niche products or services.
+Characterised by scale, skill and speed (the ‘3S’ approach), successful business ventures in India are typically either high-volume/low-margin or provide niche products or services.

-Rapid urbanisation of 250 million people will change the market appetite for sophisticated goods and services in the next five years.
+Rapid urbanisation of 300 million people by 2050 will change the Indian market’s appetite for sophisticated goods and services in the next 5 years.

-Ecommerce is a rapid growth sector and the e-learning industry is predicted to reach US$1.29 billion in FY2018/19.
+Ecommerce is a rapid-growth sector and the e-learning industry is set to grow to US$2 billion by 2021.

-India is poised to grow its economy with a strong focus on modernisation, consumerism, capability development, skill and capacity building, which bring significant opportunities for Queensland across diverse sectors.
+India is poised to grow its economy, with a strong focus on modernisation, consumerism, capability development, and skill and capacity building, which bring significant opportunities for Queensland across diverse sectors.

-- Coal – exports and energy in-market development
+- Coal – both exports and energy development in-market

 - Infrastructure – urban design, architecture, housing, precincts